 -Current issues (tear downs and monster houses, foreclosure neighborhoods, new urbanism).
 See our other pages for an overview of government homeowner or renter assistance or a shorter description of the more rare government grants subsidizing owners or renters, both of which are applicable to the U.S. only.

-Let's say you're in neighborhood revitalization mode because some homes and/or other buildings need maintenance, updating, or simply more buyers looking.
+Perhaps you are in neighborhood revitalization mode because some homes and/or other buildings need maintenance, updating, or simply more buyers looking.

 Restoring communities--whether translating a good building back to its historic reference or simply repairing and upgrading--is hard work.
 However, neighborhood associations can really help.
 Check out our tips on stimulating home renovation.
 For awhile an information sharing exchange operated in one of our home cities.
 Periodic Saturday afternoon tip swapping sessions often ended in barbecue.